Dr. R. C. Koumar

 Research Interest/Area

-Epigenetics, Molecular Cell Biology, Cancer Biology.
+Molecular Cell Biology, Cancer Biology, Epigenetics

 Research

 One of the major hallmarks of Cancer is the aberrant epigenetic modifications in chromatin machinery by which the cells attain a limitless atypical replicative state potentiating cellular proliferation and tumorigenesis that metastasize to distant organs if unchecked.
-Cancer remains as a major burden and public health problem despite the molecular understanding of the disease.
+Cancer remains a major burden and public health problem despite the molecular understanding of the disease.
 The advent of new Omic technologies for profiling different tumors has led to the identification of molecular subtypes of cancers that guide robust early diagnosis and appropriate therapeutic interventions.

 Main Objectives: